tmoze315/Inventure/README.md

 # Inventure

 Real basics of the bot setup.

-Need to sort out data storage next.
+Duplicate `.env.example` and call it `.env`.
+Add your Discord API Token here.

 Install dependencies with:
 npm install

 Build and run with:
-npm start
+npm run watch

-Note that my discord key is commited.
-I’ll move this into an environment variable at some point too